open-policy-agent/gatekeeper/website/versioned_docs/version-v3.8.x/externaldata.md

 1. Deploy Gatekeeper with a client CA cert name.
 Provide name of the client CA with the flag `--client-cert-name`.
 The same name will be used to read certificate from the webhook secret.
 The webhook will only authenticate API server requests if client CA name is provided with flag.

 2. You will need to patch the webhook secret manually to attach client ca crt.
 Update secret `gatekeeper-webhook-server-cert` to include `clientca.crt`.
 Key name `clientca.crt` should match the name passed with `--client-cert-name` flag.
+For client CA you could either use default kubernetes general ca located at `\etc\kubernetes\pki\ca.crt`, or you could generate your own CA for this purpose.

     ```
     kind: Secret